Exploring $HVV$ amplitudes with $CP$ violation by decomposition and on-shell scattering amplitude methods: Decomposition of helicity amplitudes

 From the decomposition relations, we see that the amplitudes of $H\to\gamma\gamma$ are basis for other amplitudes.
 Since $\mathcal{M}(+,-)=\mathcal{M}(-,+)=0$, the left basis are $\mathcal{M}(+,+)$ and $\mathcal{M}(-,-)$. $CP$ violation phases are reverse in the two bases.
-In $H\to\gamma\gamma$ and $H\to V\gamma \to \ell\ell\gamma$ processes, the $CP$ violation phase is a common phase in each amplitude.
-So generally speaking it is an unobservable phase if one doesn't consider interference between this amplitude and the background~\cite{Chen:2017plj,Wan:2017qiq}.
+In $H\to\gamma\gamma$ and $H\to V\gamma \to \ell\ell\gamma$ processes, $CP$ violation phase is a global phase in each amplitude.
+So generally speaking it is an unobservable phase if one doesn't consider interference between this amplitude and the background amplitudes~\cite{Chen:2017plj,Wan:2017qiq}.
 In $H\to 4\ell$ process, two bases coexist in each amplitude, thus the $CP$ violation phase appear as a physical observable.
 Meanwhile, it means that the interference between $CP$-even term and $CP$-odd term exists at differential cross section level after squaring the amplitude.
 So the interference could be probed through kinematic angles~\cite{He:2019kgh,CMS:2019ekd,Chatrchyan:2013mxa,Anderson:2013afp}.
-An obvious effect is a shift of azimuthal angle caused by the interference between $CP$-even and $CP$-odd term~\cite{Lu2021}.
+An obvious effect is a shift of azimuthal angle caused by the interference between $CP$-even and $CP$-odd term.
+So we see the $CP$ phase angle dependence clearly in $HVV$ processes as the benefit of our amplitude decomposition relations.